Kiraub/LennyTool/README.md

 LennyTool

-Second Version of this little tool i made for fun.
+Second Version of this little tool I made for fun.
-If you have feature requests/ questions or anything else message me.
+If you have feature requests/ questions or something else related to this, feel free to message me.

 What this tool can do: